TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/customization.md

 #  Customization

-Description of how we add customizations (features, apps, etc.) to the Core Portal using CMS iframes + containers.
+Description of how we add customizations (features, apps, etc.) to the Core Portal using CMS iframes and containers.

 Link from here to the documents detailing: